stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

   - word2vec
 mathjax: true
 description: >-
-  Words, vectors and analogies - the linear space of word2vec.
+  Words, vectors, analogies and conceptual metaphors - the linear space of word2vec and GloVe.
 Or: how to change gender with a vector.
 image: /imgs/2016-12-30-queen-julia-vectors-facebook.jpg
 unlisted: true
 ---